HUGO AWARD-WINNING SCIENCE FICTION & FANTASY MAGAZINE

 I pulsed, feeling a wave of heat and slight vibration within my flesh.
 "What is this?"
 I whispered, scurrying back to my bed where my e-reader lay.
 I wanted to look up the phenomena.
 In all my reading, I had never read a thing about a human being, accelerated or normal, heating up and glowing like a firefly's behind.
 The moment I picked the e-reader up, it made a soft pinging sound.
 Then the screen went black and began to smoke.
 I threw it on the floor and the screen cracked as it gently burned.
 My room's smoke alarm went off.

 Psss!
-Hissing sound was soft and accompanied by a pain in my left thumbnail.
+The hissing sound was soft and accompanied by a pain in my left thumbnail.
 It felt as if someone stuck a pin into it.
 "Ah!"
 I cried, instinctively pressing on my thumb.
 As I held my hand up to my eyes, I felt myself pulse again.

 There was a splotch of black in the center of my thumbnail like old blood but blacker.
 Burned flesh.
 All specimen, creature, creation in the building had a diagnostics chip implanted beneath his, her or its fingernail, claw, talon or horn.
 I'd just gone off the grid.